viamrobotics/docs/docs/extend/modular-resources/configure.md

 ## Configure a module from the Viam registry

-Once you have added a modular resource to your smart machine, you can view and configure the module itself from the **Modules** subtab:
+Once you have added a modular resource to your robot, you can view and configure the module itself from the **Modules** subtab:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.